The next evolution of student-centered teaching.

-Developed by Valerie Lucas, NIYT™ brings nervous system principles directly into the structure of teaching.
+Developed by Valerie Lucas, NIYT™ brings nervous system principles into the structure of modern yoga teaching.

 Why This Matters for Yoga Teachers